gromacs/gromacs/docs/user-guide/mdp-options.rst

-   Groups that are to be frozen (*i.e.* their X, Y, and/or Z position will not be updated; *e.g.* ``Lipid SOL``). :mdp:`freezedim` specifies for which dimension the freezing applies.
+   Groups that are to be frozen (*i.e.* their X, Y, and/or Z position will not be updated; *e.g.* ``Lipid SOL``). :mdp:`freezedim` specifies for which dimension(s) the freezing applies.
 To avoid spurious contributions to the virial and pressure due to large forces between completely frozen atoms you need to use energy group exclusions, this also saves computing time.
 Note that coordinates